oderdene/price-image-pretraining/README.md

 - DONE : Change a RestNet50 to the light weight layers
 - DONE : Freeze trained layer for finetuning
 - DONE : Fine-tune model for classification
+- DONE : Compose LSTM classifier model with convolutional feature vectors from SimCLR
 - ONGOING : Do actual training on bigger dataset
 - Plot some image features on tSNE
 - Prepare sample dataset for classification
-- Compose LSTM classifier model with convolutional feature vectors from SimCLR
 - Evaluate classification result and also plot features

 # References